 Collecting tokens or stickers to earn a reward is a great way to reward behaviour over time.
 We use the PECS UK Make a Deal system.

-When you are first introducing a reward system you need to make sure that it is in a way that the child will be able to understand.
+When you are introducing a reward system you need to make sure that it is in a way that the child will be able to understand.
 So to start off you will need to have only 2 or 3 tokens to get the main reward.
 The first few times you need to give the reward quickly.

 An example to introduce the token system could be to: